gaps-closure/mules/dftvl/dagr-parser/tests/iodef/README.md

 ``

+We have set up a basic ant build file.
+We have also set up a custom bindings file `addser.xjb` to specify xjc to generate the Serializable interface, using the approach from this [link](https://stackoverflow.com/questions/1513972/how-to-generate-a-java-class-which-implements-serializable-interface-from-xsd-us).

-Then generate the Java classes from this schema using JAXB
+Then generate the Java classes from this schema using JAXB.

 ```
 export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64
 export PATH=$JAVA_HOME/bin:$PATH

 mkdir src lib
-xjc iodef.xsd
+xjc iodef-1.0.xsd -b addser.xjb
 mv ietf src
 ```